 Articles Posted in Apartment Crime

-Victims of Savannah Apartment Assault or Injury: What Are My Legal Options for Justice and Compensation?
+Victims of Georgia Apartment Assault or Injury: What Are My Legal Options for Justice and Compensation?

 Continue reading →

-Was negligent security a factor in the shooting of these young boys and a Decatur mother?
-Read Our Legal Take below to find out if the victims and their families may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this senseless Columbus apartment shooting?
+Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the apartment complex and whether these senseless shootings may have been prevented.
+The Murray Law Firm questions the level of security provided at the apartment complex and whether this shooting may have been prevented.

-• How did the gunmen gain entry to the complexes?
-What access controls and security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect the victims the time of the shootings?
+• How did the gunman gain entry to the complex?
+What security measures, such as gated entry, bright lighting, monitored surveillance cameras, and security patrols, were in place to deter crime and protect Mr. Cruz at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owners failed to provide adequate security, the victims and their families may seek justice and elect to pursue legal claims for their injuries.
+Should the facts of this matter reveal that the apartment complex owners failed to provide adequate security, the family of Isidro Cruz may seek justice and elect to pursue legal claims for his wrongful death.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.